VxidDev/VoidFetch/README.md

 # VoidFetch

 VoidFetch is a Python-based system information tool.
-It fetches your system information and displays it in a colorful, terminal-friendly way, including ASCII art logos for your OS(ONLY FOR ARCH!).
+It fetches your system information and displays it in a colorful, terminal-friendly way, including ASCII art logos for your OS(ONLY FOR ARCH!
+Because i cant find more logos:)).

 ---